- Get more scholarship search tips.

 - What makes a good letter of recommendation?

 When applying for a scholarship, grades and test scores only tell part of your story.
-Scholarship selection committees want to feel a connection their applicants, so they rely on letters of reference written by people who know the applicants well and can attest to their character, accomplishments and potential.
-Scholarships offered through The Pittsburgh Foundation typically require two letters of reference, but some may require three.
+Scholarship selection committees want to feel a connection their applicants, so they rely on letters of recommendation written by people who know the applicants well and can attest to their character, accomplishments and potential.
+Scholarships offered through The Pittsburgh Foundation typically require two letters of recommendation, but some may require three.

-A good letter of reference is…• Personalized.
+A good letter of recommendation is…• Personalized.
 Don’t use a generic template.
-Selection committees will get a much stronger, positive impression of you if your reference letters describe first-hand experiences with you and provide specific details about your background and accomplishments.
+Selection committees will get a much stronger, positive impression of you if your recommendation letters describe first-hand experiences with you and provide specific details about your background and accomplishments.

 • Specific.
 Vague language and dull adjectives suggest that an author does not know you well.
 For the selection committee to gain valuable insight into your qualifications, your letters should provide specific details and examples.